DONT BURN US

 House Fire fire arrives: 1 hour

-Thomas J. Cova PhD, University of Utah, “Harmony Grove Village South would compromise Public Safety”
+2024, Dr. Cova “Harmony Grove Village South would compromise Public Safety” (link)

 Remains of the Harmony Grove Spiritualists Association after the Cocos Fire, 2014, 248 yards from HGV South